 CEU credit and academic credit are *not* available for this class.

 Full refunds may only be issued if we receive your cancellation request two (2) weeks prior to the first class session.
 A partial refund (minus a $75 processing fee) may be issued if the cancellation request is received between 2 weeks and 3 business days before the first class session.
+No refunds may be issued if your request is received 3 or fewer business days before the first class session.
 All refund requests must be sent by email to CCTinformation@stanford.edu.

 Compassion training courses are educational and are not meant to treat psychological disorders.
 Participation in the course requires regular attendance and adherence to basic classroom policies.
 Participants who miss more than two classes or otherwise disrupt the learning environment may be asked to withdraw from the course without a refund.